Communicating Natural Programs to Humans and Machines: Appendix

-\textbf{Program DSL and function annotations:} All experiments used a hand-designed DSL for the ARC domain consisting of 103 primitives (implemented as a set of polymorphically typed $\lambda$-calculus expressions) intended to be broadly and basically applicable to all tasks on the domain -- the DSL operates over grids of pixels, and contains simple functions designed to repeatedly perform image transformations over pixel grids to produce an output grid.
+As LARC is DSL-open, we must first \emph{construct} a suitable DSL before applying (symbolic) program synthesis approaches.
+Here is our attempt at constructing such a DSL.
+For each DSL primitives, we also list its corresponding pseudo-annotation comments.
+We hand-designed DSL a for the LARC domain consisting of 103 primitives (implemented as a set of polymorphically typed $\lambda$-calculus expressions) intended to be broadly and basically applicable to all tasks on the domain -- the DSL operates over grids of pixels, and contains simple functions designed to repeatedly perform image transformations over pixel grids to produce an output grid.
 The complete DSL is available at the released code repository; below we provide representative example functions and the accompanying natural language glosses of their behavior used in the \textit{pseudoannotations} generative procedure; as well as sampled program expressions and their generated pseudoannotations.

-\textbf{Search details:} We train all models using the iterative training procedure previously reported in \cite{ellis2020dreamcoder,wong2021language}: at each iteration, we alternate between a training step in which models are fit to the set of existing solved tasks from prior iterations (along with any data augmented examples from the generative model), and a search step in which the models are used to guide search for a fixed time budget per task.
-All experiments for were conducted on a high-powered computing cluster using a fixed training budget of wall-clock search time per task of 720s for all models and baselines in a given domain (determined via hyperparameter search using the baseline model per domain); and with 24 CPUs per experiment.

-As reported in the main text, all iterative training began with an initial, unbiased search for a fixed budget of time from the starting DSL to yield an initial set of solved tasks (with accompanying programs) used to begin iterative learning; we varied this initial search duration to explore training under different amounts of starting supervision, as reported in Sec \ref{sec-exp1}.